What came first the Chicken or the Egg?

 Self-esteem may well be the issue that we are endeavouring to calibrate and the best way to do that is to take a step forward.
 It is possible then to really understand our difficulties in the real world rather than one that is governed by our emotions.

-Lack of self-esteem or not believing in the power of our own life is often the cause of any resistance that we experience with our endeavours
+Lack of self esteem or not believing in the power of our own life is the often the cause of any resistance that we experience with our endeavours